 Islamic Finance refers to the financial system that adheres to Islamic law or Sharia.
 Similar to the traditional financial system, this economic system also has banks, insurance firms, investment companies, capital markets, and fund managers.
-In terms of rules, along with Islamic law, a few rules that apply to the traditional financial system apply to Islamic finance as well.
+In terms of rules, along with Islamic law, a few rules that apply to the traditional financial system also apply to Islamic finance.

 Islamic Finance – History

 You will be surprised to know that Islamic finance was almost non-existent some 30 years back.
 Even though the industry is relatively new, the Islamic theories of economics have been in existence since the mid-12th century.

 - Final Words